-The assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, is substantially higher than the pro forma net tangible book value per share of our outstanding capital stock upon the completion of this offering.
+The assumed initial public offering price of \$16.00 per share is substantially higher than the pro forma net tangible book value per share of our outstanding capital stock upon the completion of this offering.
 Therefore, if you purchase shares of our Class A common stock in this offering, you will incur immediate dilution of \$13.11 in the net tangible book value per share from the price you paid.
 In addition, investors purchasing shares of our Class A common stock from us in this offering will have contributed approximately 88% of the total consideration paid to us by all stockholders who purchased shares of our common stock, in exchange for acquiring approximately 21% of the outstanding shares of our common stock as of June 30, 2021, after giving effect to this offering.
 The exercise of outstanding options to purchase shares of our Class B common stock will result in further dilution.